ansible/lightbulb/lessons/delegation_and_role_deps/README.md

 ### General flow

-* Add a new lameapp role that depends on apache role ( seet )
+* Add a new lameapp role that depends on apache role.
+Show that lameapp role has passed a parameter to the apache role.
+Show the custom filters.
+Show how the rolling restart and delegation works and the custom modules.

 Once that is setup, just run: